OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/active-directory-b2c/active-directory-b2c-devquickstarts-api-node.md

         }

         if (!data.length) {
-            log.warn(err, "There is no tasks in the database.
+            log.warn(err, "There is no tasks in hello database.
 Add one!");
         }

         if (!owner) {